 The Company, as part of the Bolsas y Mercados Españoles Group, develops its model for innovation and technological improvement based on the design and the development of in-house applications.
-In 2022, the Company incurred expenses for the development of the perpetual stock futures platform which became operational in 2022, and for the technological architecture change project on which further developments will be carried out, as well as for the cryptocurrency derivatives project.
+In 2023, the Company incurred expenses for the technological architecture change project on which further developments will be carried out, as well as for the cryptocurrency derivatives project and new gas products.